Exploring Cross-lingual Latent Transplantation: Mutual Opportunities and Open Challenges: Related Work

-\paragraph{Cultural Adaptability.} Previous studies have shown that current LLMs exhibit poor cultural adaptability~\citep{ramezani-xu-2023-knowledge, jha-etal-2023-seegull, rao2024normad}.
-Solutions towards these culture-aware challenges can be categorized mainly into two approaches: context learning and training-based. \citet{kovavc2023large} studied models’ controllability in inducing cultural perspectives, while \citet{wang-etal-2024-countries} improved cultural performance by explicitly prompting LLMs with the recognition of culture in queries. \citet{rao-etal-2023-ethical} developed a framework integrating moral dilemmas with principles from various normative ethics formalisms across different levels of abstraction. \citet{rao-etal-2023-ethical} developed a framework integrating ethics from diverse cultures.
-Another line of research involves fine-tuning models on large-scale culturally relevant datasets~\citep{abbasi2023persianllama, lin2023taiwan, nguyen-etal-2024-seallms, shi2024culturebank}, or investing in more balanced multilingual corpus for pretraining~\citep{scao2022bloom, lin2024mala, gao2024multilingual, li2024prealign}.
+Current LLMs exhibit poor cultural adaptability~\cite{ramezani-xu-2023-knowledge, jha-etal-2023-seegull, rao-etal-2025-normad}.
+Solutions towards these culture-aware challenges can be categorized mainly into two approaches: context learning and training-based. \cite{kovavc2023large} studied models' controllability in inducing cultural perspectives, while \cite{wang-etal-2024-countries} improved cultural performance by explicitly prompting LLMs with the recognition of culture in queries. \cite{rao-etal-2023-ethical} developed a framework integrating moral dilemmas with principles from various normative ethics formalisms across different levels of abstraction. \cite{rao-etal-2023-ethical} developed a framework integrating ethics from diverse cultures.
+Another line of research involves fine-tuning models on large-scale culturally relevant datasets~\cite{abbasi2023persianllama, lin2023taiwan, nguyen-etal-2024-seallms, shi2024culturebank}, or investing in more balanced multilingual corpus for pretraining~\cite{scao2022bloom, lin2024mala, gao2024multilingual, li2024prealign}.